Ilya-Seyfouri/Ilya-Seyfouri/README.md

 # Hi there, I'm Ilya Seyfouri! 👋

 ---

 ## 💫 About Me

 I am a second-year computer science student at Newcastle University.
-I am passionate about exploring the realms of coding, building robust applications, and the AI Era.
+I am passionate about exploring the realms of coding, building robust applications, and the era of AI.

 ## 🌐 Portfolio

 🔗 **Check out my coding portfolio:** [ilya.up.railway.app](https://ilya.up.railway.app)

 ## 🚀 What I'm Currently Working On

 - 💻 **Building FastAPI applications with PostgreSQL**
 - 🔧 **Developing full-stack projects**

+-

 ## 🛠️ Tech Stack